Fair and Efficient Completion of Indivisible Goods: Lexicographic Valuations

 The reasoning behind \Cref{prop:LexProp1} is that under lexicographic valuations, the favorite good of an agent is more valuable than all the other goods combined.
 Thus, under any allocation, either an agent receives its favorite good, or, if it doesn't, then it can hypothetically add this good to its bundle.

 Under lexicographic valuations, an allocation is Pareto optimal if and only if it satisfies \emph{sequencibility}~\citep{HSV+21fair}.\footnote{An allocation is said to be \emph{sequencible} if there exists a picking sequence that induces it.
-Formally, an allocation $A$ is sequencible if there exists a string $\langle a_1, a_2, \dots, a_m \rangle$, where each $a_i \in N$ denotes the index of an agent, such that starting from $a_1$, if each agent $a_i$ picks its favorite remaining item on its turn, then the resulting allocation is $A$.} Therefore, finding a PO allocation that completes a given frozen allocation boils down to finding a completion such that the final allocation has a corresponding picking sequence of agents.
-This can be done efficiently by constructing a picking sequence for the frozen allocation and extending it for the unallocated goods; see Theorem~\ref{thm:PO:lexiocographic} in Appendix~\ref{appendix:lex}.
+Formally, an allocation $A$ is sequencible if there exists a string $\langle a_1, a_2, \dots, a_m \rangle$, where each $a_i \in N$ denotes the index of an agent, such that starting from $a_1$, if each agent $a_i$ picks its favorite remaining item on its turn, then the resulting allocation is $A$.} Therefore, the problem of finding a \PO{} allocation that completes a given frozen allocation reduces to finding a completion such that the final allocation has a corresponding picking sequence of agents.
+The latter problem can be solved efficiently by constructing a picking sequence for the frozen allocation and extending it for the unallocated goods~(see Theorem \ref{thm:PO:lexiocographic} in Appendix~\ref{appendix:lex}).
 The following is an immediate consequence of this observation and Proposition~\ref{prop:LexProp1}.

 \begin{theorem} For lexicographic valuations, \ProponePOCompletion{} can be solved in polynomial time. \end{theorem}